Costa Rican Sea Turtles

 Accommodations and Food

-* Please note that not every expedition has couples’ or single's accommodations available.
-Please call or email Earthwatch to check for availability prior to reserving your space(s) on the team.
+* Please note that not every expedition has couples’ or singles' accommodations available.
+Please call or email Earthwatch to check availability before reserving your space(s) on the team.

-You may do laundry by hand in an outside washbasin, but keep in mind that things dry very slowly due to the humidity (especially in October–December).
+You may do laundry by hand in an outside washbasin, but keep in mind that things dry very slowly due to the humidity (especially in November–December).
 A laundry service can also be provided for a fee (typically about US$3–5 for a small bag of clothes).

 SLEEPING